walter-kiptanui/Telcom-Customer-Churn-Prediction/README.md

   i.
 To predict the probability of new customers churning

   ii.
 To suggest ways of retaining customers and meeting their needs.

+  After the analysis of the data a presentation was made to summarise all that was done.